METS-Programme/ugandaemr-usermanual/data_quality_checks.md

 # Data Validation
 Currently data validation rules are enforced on the data entry forms to ensure that required information is entered and that conflicting data items are not entered e.g., pregnancy for males.

+## Data Validation Rules
-The following data quality checks are available in UgandaEMR starting from [version 1.0.16](ugandaemr-1016.md) under different rules:
+The following data quality checks are run after the data is saved and  starting from [version 1.0.16](ugandaemr-1016.md) under different rules:

 1. Incomplete ART information